 Nissan Quest Recalls

-Federal safety standards state the front passenger airbag must be turned off when smaller occupants are in the front passenger seat.
-A fault with the front passenger seat cushion/sensor may prevent the airbag from turning off as designed.
+The front passenger airbag may not turn off as designed when smaller occupants are in the front passenger seat.
 Deployment of the front passenger air bag under these conditions increases the risk of injury to a front passenger seat occupant.
-Dealers will inspect and recalibrate the front seat cushion/sensor as required to correct this concern.
-This recall began on June 23, 2004.
-The Nissan recall number is B0112.